Aid Access: History

+Shield laws

+In 2022 a paper was published in the Columbia Law Review about ways in which US shield laws could protect medical practitioners providing abortion who treated patients in banned states.
+Following publication of the paper, several states passed shield laws for medical practitioners.
+As of July 2023 fifteen states had shield laws, and five had telemedicine provisions, specifically protecting a provider who prescribed and mailed medication abortion pills to a patient in a state where abortion was banned.
+Aid Access began serving patients throughout the US in June 2023 with providers licensed in the five states with telemedicine provisions.
+With no further need to ship packages from other countries, their delivery times decreased from 3–4 weeks down to 2–5 days.

+By mid-2025, the list of U.S.-based telehealth abortion pills providers that utilize shield law protections to offer 1-5 day domestic shipping and prices of $150 or less had expanded to include The MAP, We Take Care of Us, Choices Rising, and A Safe Choice, and Abuzz, each of which also offer 1-5 day shipping times and prices of $150 or less.

-2019 FDA warning letter and lawsuit
+FDA warning letter and lawsuit

 In March 2019, the United States Food and Drug Administration (FDA) sent AidAccess.org a letter warning it to cease selling the generic drug mifepristone, which they said was a "misbranded and unapproved new drug" in the United States.
 In a statement three days later, the National Women's Health Network stated that this was a politicized attack against medical abortion, rather than a broader attempt to curb online drug sales.
 In May 2019, over 100 anti-abortion members of Congress sent a letter thanking the Trump administration and the FDA for this action, even though major medical organizations stated that medication abortion is safe for use at home and should be more readily available.
 Gomperts did not comply with the warning and stated that she was not selling medications in the United States, since she sent the prescriptions to an independent pharmacy, which then dispensed the medications.

 In September 2019, on behalf of Aid Access, Gomperts sued the FDA, Alex Azar (then secretary for the Department of Health and Human Services) as well as other federal officials for seizing several packages containing medications and blocking transfer of some payments to Aid Access.
 The goals of the suit were to stop these actions as well as to stop FDA prosecution of Gomperts and Aid Access in providing constitutionally protected abortion access.

 In November 2019, the FDA filed a motion to dismiss the suit that was followed in December 2019 by a response letter from Aid Access to the FDA.
 The presiding judge accepted the FDA's position that this case was about a person's right to any unapproved drug and not about a woman's right to an abortion, and, because the FDA had not taken any subsequent action following its letter, dismissed the lawsuit.